Notificare/notificare-html5-wordpress/notificare-website-push/README.txt

 3. Automated RSS Push Notifications

 == Upgrade Notice ==
+= 1.1.1 =
+All new 1.8.0 Notificare SDK features:
+* New add-on Storage which allows your website to use assets uploaded to Notificare.
+* Push to inbox only (without a remote notification)
-= 1.1.0 =
+* Video push notifications with YouTube, Vimeo and MPEG-4 files = 1.1.0 =
 All new 1.8.0 Notificare SDK features:
 * New add-on Storage which allows your website to use assets uploaded to Notificare.